opsaaaaa/wordfreqgo/README.md

     - that optimization currenlt doesnt matter tho.
 - [] calculate frequency for a given input text and tokenizer

+# Benchmark for tree lookup end up being slower than linear lookup

+Using a tree based lookup ends up being slower.
+I assume it is becuase of encoding and decoding msgpack data into maps.
+Marshal/Unmarshal.
+At some point that has to write every value into the tree.
+Where as the tsv linear lookup doens't have to write the whole thing into memory.
+Hu, thats very education.

+So the trouble with a tree structure, is storing it as a plain file and reading it.
+This is where database would win out with lookup speed.
+So if lots of queries are needed, then a db sould be the faster choice.
+Thats kinda ovbous.

 # Thinking About Tree lookup speed.